| 2000 |

 | 2020 |

-In Drosophila follicle epithelium, Scrib cortical recruitment requires an independent cortically stabilizing activity of Dlg rather than palmitoylation or polar phospholipid binding.
-Scrib and Dlg do not directly antagonize aPKC but restrict aPKC localization by enabling Lgl's aPKC-inhibiting activity.
-Lgl is not part of the Scrib-Dlg complex and they act in parallel. |
+In Drosophila follicle epithelium, Scrib module proteins have distinct activities: cortical recruitment of Scrib requires an independent cortical stabilizing activity of Dlg (not palmitoylation or polar phospholipid binding).
+Scrib and Dlg do not directly antagonize aPKC but instead restrict aPKC localization by enabling Lgl's aPKC-inhibiting activity.
+Lgl is not part of the Scrib-Dlg complex at the lateral domain. |

 Proceedings of the National Academy of Sciences of the United States of America |